What Business Owners Need to Know Before Jumping Into Digital Marketing.

 You can say that WordPress is the most popular content management system that is used for websites today.
 Whether you need an online store, a business portfolio, a blog, a membership website or just any website you can think of; WordPress is a platform used buy millions upon millions of websites.

-According to Whoishostingthis.com 35% of websites are powered with WordPress.
+According to Whoishostingthis.com as of February 2020 35% of websites are powered with WordPress.
 Because of its flexibility and ease-of-use, most website owners and developers prefer WordPress over other platforms.

 Why are we using WordPress?